3 Rue du Port

 Professional services include family office services for individuals as well as corporate structuring and assistance in establishing and managing companies.

 Christine Breitler joined the Dixcart Group in 1997.
-She was appointed Director of Dixcart Switzerland Sàrl in 2000, and of Dixcart Trustees (Switzerland) SA in 2008.
+She was promoted to Head of the Dixcart office in Switzerland, in 2000.

 Christine Breitler has extensive experience in international tax planning as well as the formation and administration of Swiss and foreign companies.
 Christine assists with the incorporation and administration of Swiss companies, their management and control, as well as offering advice regarding the statutory obligations for companies incorporated in Switzerland.
 In addition, she helps commercial structures to establish international organisations through Dixcart offices located in several other jurisdictions.